1jour1vin

 About the wine:

 The Boekenhoutskloof 2022 Swartland Syrah is made from 60% whole grapes, with the remainder destemmed.
 It is aged in Stockinger casks for 18 months.
-The Syrah is planted on a cool hillside, and this wine offers clean aromas of purple and blue fruits, underpinned by a vibrant primary intensity.
+The Syrah is planted on a cool hillside, and this wine displays crisp aromas of purple and blue fruits, supported by a vibrant primary intensity.
 It caresses the palate with a refined and smooth style, yet lacks neither power nor depth.
 A long, slow malolactic fermentation is allowed, which gives the wine more tension.
-The Swartland Syrah tends to fill out and become richer with time.
+The Swartland Syrah tends to become fuller-bodied and more complex with age.
 Let this bottle age for a few years in your cellar.
 2025–2037

 Tim Atkin